-Teams meet for a minimum of three, 1-hour sessions over a period of several months.
+Additional Details: Teams meet for a minimum of three, 1-hour sessions over a period of several months.
 Meetings are scheduled by the Team Coach.
 Team Coaches will work to coordinate a schedule of meetings that best suits their individual team’s needs.
-Note: Team Members will have to travel to team meeting locations set by the Team Coach.
+Note: Team Members may have to travel to team meeting locations set by the Team Coach.

 SPECIAL GRANT OPPORTUNITY: